gyllstromk/blargs/doc/index.rst

   * Emphasis on `ease of use` over `configurability`.

-Blargs works for Python2.6 to Python3.2.
+Blargs has been tested on Python2.6 to Python3.2 and PyPy.

 Note: blargs is currently still in *beta*.
 You can help by submitting bugs here_!